deejay1504/kotlin-gig-finder/README.md

 * Templates: Thymeleaf and Bootstrap
 * Build: Gradle Script with the Kotlin DSL
 * Testing: Junit 5, Mockito
+* json2kotlin for generating Kotlin data model classes from a JSON object

 ### To run on gradle command line